bbertka/openai-gpt-review-analyzer/README.md

 **Scraping Module:** This component is responsible for systematically retrieving product reviews from Amazon.
 Utilizing Python with libraries such as requests and BeautifulSoup, it navigates product pages, extracts review data (including ratings, titles, and review text), and stores the information for further analysis.

-**Sentiment Analysis Module:** Leveraging the TextBlob library, this module analyzes the sentiment of each review.
-TextBlob provides a simple API for diving into common natural language processing (NLP) tasks such as part-of-speech tagging, noun phrase extraction, and sentiment analysis.
-Each review is assigned a sentiment polarity score, indicating the review's overall positive or negative tone.
+**Sentiment Analysis Module:** Leveraging OpenAI's GPT model, and the TextBlob library, this module analyzes the sentiment of each review.
+The integration of OpenAI's GPT model allows for advanced sentiment analysis that can understand context and nuance in text far beyond traditional methods.
+Additionally, TextBlob provides a simple API for diving into common natural language processing (NLP) tasks such as part-of-speech tagging, noun phrase extraction, and sentiment analysis.
+Each review is assigned a sentiment score, indicating the review's overall positive, negative, or neutral tone.

 **Data Storage and Management:** Redis, an in-memory data store, acts as the intermediary storage solution, holding the scraped reviews and their sentiment scores.
 Its fast read/write capabilities ensure efficient data handling throughout the analysis process.